khbence/pansim/README.md

 The simulation can be run on CPU only using OpenMP to accelerate or it can also use CUDA capable GPU.
 On a larger 16 GB RAM GPU we can simulate up to 50 million agents, but even on a smaller regular GPU a few million agent can be simulated safely.

 ## Usage
+Don't forget to clone with *--recursive* or run:
+> git submodule update --init

 ### **Input options**
 Details about the format and contents in input json files are discussed [here](inputFiles/README.md)